 - Agile development and team organization in the light of DDD

-This track will feature the following topics:
+This track covers the following necessary topics:

-Product Development in Times of Digitalization
+Product Development in Balance

 - Design Thinking and Lean Startup